 The panel's depth of experience and knowledge ensures the judging process is independent and robust.
 This is how the judging process works:

-- First, staff at the Office of Environment and Heritage carry out a preliminary review of nominations.
+- First, staff at the Office of Environment and Heritage (OEH) carry out a preliminary review of nominations.
 They verify any claims made and check entries against the terms and conditions.

 - Three judging groups then review each nomination for the categories in their group.